Overview of the Examples

 Combustion Hazards in an Oxygen-Rich Environment

-Malfunction of Pressurization System
+Malfunction of a Pressurization System

 Freezing Levels and Possible Icing Conditions

-Effects of High Density Altitude
+Effects of High-Density Altitude

 Risk Examples for Preflight Preparation and Procedures